-For the longest time, hackers were only interested in breaking into web sites of larger companies where they could steal sensitive data – credit cards to social security numbers.
+For the longest time, hackers were only interested in breaking into websites of larger companies where they could steal sensitive data – credit cards to social security numbers.
 Now that has changed.
-Hackers are targeting more and more small web sites.
-Through the implementation of malicious code, they gain control over a web site and use it as part of a worldwide network to distribute spam or to hide themselves behind a hacked web site’s IP.
+Hackers are targeting more and more small websites.
+Through the implementation of malicious code, they gain control over a website and use it as part of a worldwide network to distribute spam or to hide themselves behind a hacked web site’s IP.
 In most cases, the legitimate owner of a hacked site doesn’t even know about it.
-Until they get black listed as a spam-site and experience problems while sending emails or, even worse, their site becomes completely unusable.
-Hackers control sometimes as many as 50,000 web sites through injected malicious code.
+Until they get blacklisted as a spam-site and experience problems while sending emails or, even worse, their site becomes completely unusable.
+Hackers control sometimes as many as 50,000 websites through injected malicious code.
 They even go into competitions where the winners are those who hacked the most sites within a given time.

-But what can web site owners do to protect themselves from intruders or “brute force” attacks?
-Web site maintenance is the answer to that question.
-While it previously was sufficient to check on your web site once or twice a month, it is now necessary to do so at least weekly.
+But what can website owners do to protect themselves from intruders or “brute force” attacks?
+Website maintenance is the answer to that question.
+While it previously was sufficient to check on your website once or twice a month, it is now necessary to do so at least weekly.
 It should be done every two days in my opinion.
 But let’s be realistic.
 Most site owners don’t have the time or the technical knowledge for a check-up.
 And who would blame them; they have a business to run.
-But there are a few things every one can do.
+But there are a few things everyone can do.

-of your web site.
+- Check your site’s public face once a day.
+Be alert if it takes an unusual time to load the content of your website.
 This might be an indication of malicious software running in the background and controlling the output.
-(YCL NOTE: Make your web site the default opening page for your browser.)
+(YCL NOTE: Make your website the default opening page for your browser.)

-- Check the back end of your web site (WordPress Admin Panel) at least once a week.
+- Check the back end of your website (WordPress Admin Panel) at least once a week.
 At the top of the screen you might see just notes about an upcoming or available update of one or more plug-ins or other software.
 Nothing you should be worried about.
 If you are uncertain about a message, ask for help immediately.

 - If you see warnings – always in black lettering on white background – seek professional help.
 (Example: Warning: Creating default object from empty value in /homepages /4/d1238967521/domain/blog/wp-includes/user.php on line 660) DO NOT ignore them just because your site looks OK from the outside on a browser screen!
 If you see a ‘red light’ on your car’s dashboard you wouldn’t ignore it, would you?
 Your car looks OK from the outside and might still be running.
 But a few miles down the road, it will stall.

-Sophisticated software makes it possible to monitor web sites on a 24/7 basis.
+Sophisticated software makes it possible to monitor websites on a 24/7 basis.
 So you don’t have to worry and the job can be done as efficiently as possible.
 I consider anything less as recklessly taking chances.